TendrilApps/tendrils-cli/README.md

 td push -P home mac
 ```
 - Will include any tendrils with the `home` or `mac` profile, and any that don't have a profile
+- When this argument is not provided, the [default profiles](#default-profiles) are used

 # Path Resolving
 - Paths will be resolved in the following order: